Custom-Elements/ui-stat-value/README.md

 If true, show the change as an absolute value rather than a percentage, defaults to `false`

+### invertChange

+If true, treat a decrease in value as an improvement, rather than a decline (ex. response time)

 ### since

 If specified, ignore values before this date string (uses `dateFormat`).